Skip to main content

 1984 – The Huter family bought the competition ~ Moonstone.
 In order to improve the two properties, the upper ridge was built on Moonstone by, once again, moving ½ million cubic meters of dirt.
 This ridge facilitated one of two trails that would link the two bases in order for skiers to cross back and forth.
 The new resort, Mount St. Louis Moonstone, now offered 34 runs serviced by 15 lifts.
 Proving to be very successful.

-1985 – A second quad chair was added replacing a T-bar at Mount St. Louis side.
-With this chair, it gave Mount St. Louis Moonstone the greatest uphill capacity in Ontario!
+1985 – A second quad chair was added replacing a T-bar at the Mount St. Louis side.
+This chair gave Mount St. Louis Moonstone the greatest uphill capacity in Ontario!
 Another piston bully was added to the fleet.
 Major trail work was done on the western trails.

 1986 – A new maintenance shop was built along with improvements to the Mount St. Louis chalet.